bvinoth186/notes/cheat.md

 - It will cost if its running
 - Classic load balancer – TCP/IP layer or Http/Https, layer 7 or 4, legacy, not recommended.
 Important for exam
 - Application Load balancer – application layer,  operates at layer 7, best suited for http/https, Can look at till application level to decide routing
-- Network Load balancer – level 4, most expensive, TCP, extreme performance, can handle millions of requests per second
+- Network Load balancer – level 4, most expensive, TCP, extreme performance, can handle millions of requests per second, supports only TCP. doesnt support http/https
--
 - Healthy threshold – no of success healthy checks before declare the instance as in service
 - UnHealthy threshold – no of failure healthy checks before declare the instance as out of service
 - Timeout